 Are pets allowed?

-Unfortunately pets are not allowed with the exception of helper animals for medical reasons.
+Unfortunately pets are not allowed with the exception of Registered Service Animals for medical reasons.
 We will assist you in finding safe shelter for your animals.

 We recommend that you keep in contact through our Outreach Counselling or Group programs.
 If necessary you can be re-considered for admission to the shelter.